Summer Programs

 The program fee is $125 for three days and need-based scholarships are available.
 Transportation from UHMC campus will be provided to all sites.

-Day 1 – Maui Ocean Center & Pacific Whale Foundation: students will spend the day at Maui Ocean Center, where they’ll explore a variety of careers in marine science and aquarium operations while learning about the center’s efforts to protect and restore coral reefs.
-After lunch, the Pacific Whale Foundation’s Conservation Team will lead an interactive session focused on the impacts of marine debris and the strategies being used to reduce it in our oceans.
+Students will spend the morning at Maui Ocean Center, where they’ll explore a variety of careers in marine science and aquarium operations while learning about the center’s efforts to protect and restore coral reefs.
+In the afternoon, students will visit the Maui Ocean Center Marine Institute to tour their facility and learn about the work they do in sea turtle rehabilitation and coral reef restoration.

-Huakaʻi i Waiheʻe
+Huakaʻi Waiheʻe

 Students ages 13-18 (Maui County residents)

-Huakaʻi i Waiheʻe is an immersive overnight program that travels through the ahupuaʻa of Waiheʻe learning about cultural land division and management, ethical stewardship and the cultural skill sets of moʻolelo and kilo.
+Huakaʻi Waiheʻe is an immersive overnight program that travels through the ahupuaʻa of Waiheʻe learning about cultural land division and management, ethical stewardship and the cultural skill sets of moʻolelo and kilo.
 This program is open to students ages 13 to 18, including recently graduated seniors.
-Activities include overnight stay at Waiheʻe refuge, hike to Waiheʻe Ridge Trail, refuge site tour and story telling activities and a service project with Hawaiʻi Land Trust and Hanona.
-The program fee is $50 including dinner & breakfast and need based scholarships are available.
+Activities include overnight stay at Waiheʻe refuge, hike to Waiheʻe Ridge Trail, refuge site tour and story telling activities and service projects with Hawaiʻi Land Trust, Hanona and various environmental stewardship organizations.
+The program fee is $75 including dinner & breakfast and need based scholarships are available.

 Huliau EcoAdventure